Go on to Part Five

 acts”.
 Exactly

-what these acts entailed was not mentioned, although
+what these acts entailed was not mentioned, although being a small club with a

-being a small club with a small stage, openers were generally small as well,
+small stage, openers were generally small as well, often comedians or simple

-often comedians or simple acoustic solos or duets.
-Gary was lucky enough to meet his wife
+acoustic solos or duets.
+Gary was lucky

-Judy in the early morning hours of Feb.
-4, after this gig.
-A well-known Denver audio company, Listen Up,
+enough to meet his wife Judy in the early morning hours of Feb.
+4, after this

-professionally recorded many of the Ebbets Field
+Listen Up, professionally recorded many of the Ebbets Field shows from its

-shows from its booth in the back, right up until the club’s closure in
+booth in the back, right up until the club’s closure in 1977.
+These shows were usually either simulcast as

-simulcast as they happened, or the tapes were broadcast a few days later on a Denver radio station.
-Sadly, best evidence so far indicates this Giant
+they happened, or the tapes were broadcast a few days later

-show was not one of them.
+best evidence so far indicates this Giant show was not one of them.

 Denver